ftrackhq/ftrack-perforce-location/doc/source/setup.rst

 .. image:: /image/connect-startup.png

-You can now launch the **Configure Perforce User action** and select the workspace to use and click save settings.
+Launch the Configure Perforce User Action from ftrack Connect.
+Select the workspace you wish to use and click ‘save settings’.

 .. image:: /image/user-setup-workspace-connect.png

 .. note::

-    If you haven’t been logging into perforce for sometime, a login in window will show up asking for username and password.
+    A login window will display and ask for a username and password, if you have not logged into Perforce for a while.

     .. image:: /image/reenter-pass.png

-The workspace root should match the folder created and setup during the perforce user configuration.
+Your ‘Workspace Root’ should match that of the folder created and set up during the Perforce user configuration.
+(See: Set up user workspace.)

 .. image:: /image/user-setup-workspace-connect-done.png

-This will result in a configuration file written in the ftrack-connect data folder, containing the chosen settings :
+This will write a configuration file into the ftrack-connect data folder, which will contain your chosen settings:

 .. image:: /image/config-result.png

+You can now restart ftrack connect.

 Project Configuration
 =====================

 .. note::

-    For this action to appear and run, the user running it should be having super `Access Level <https://www.perforce.com/manuals/v15.1/p4sag/chapter.protections.html>`_ assigned from perforce itself and the `right permissions on the ftrack server <https://help.ftrack.com/en/articles/1040544-managing-permissions-and-roles>`_ to add custom attributes.
+    The user must be assigned super `Access Level <https://www.perforce.com/manuals/v15.1/p4sag/chapter.protections.html>`_  in Perforce and be granted
+    `permissions <https://help.ftrack.com/en/articles/1040544-managing-permissions-and-roles>`_ to add custom attributes on the ftrack server, otherwise this Action will not appear and run.

     .. image:: /image/permissions.png

-On the designed project , run actions and select **Configure Project Perforce**.
+Run ftrack Actions and select Configure Project Perforce on the created project.

 .. image:: /image/configure-project-action.png